doctorfree/asciiville.dev/_tabs/install.md

 ### Quickstart

-- Install the latest Arch, Debian, macOS, RPM, or compressed tar archive format installation package from the [Asciiville Releases](https://github.com/doctorfree/Asciiville/releases) page
+- Install the latest Arch, Debian, macOS, RPM, or compressed tar archive format installation package from the [Asciiville Releases](https://github.com/doctorfree/Asciiville/releases){:target="_blank"}{:rel="noopener noreferrer"} page
 - Run the `ascinit` command
   - Must be done as a normal user with `sudo` privilege
   - Run `ascinit -c` to perform a console initialization (no graphical utilities)
 - Initialize the command line Twitter client by invoking the `rainbowstream` command and authorizing the app to access your Twitter account
 - Execute the `asciiville` command in interactive menu mode by running `asciiville -i`
-- See the [online asciiville man page](https://github.com/doctorfree/Asciiville/wiki/asciiville.1) or `man asciiville` for different ways to invoke the `asciiville` command
+- See the [online asciiville man page](https://github.com/doctorfree/Asciiville/wiki/asciiville.1){:target="_blank"}{:rel="noopener noreferrer"} or `man asciiville` for different ways to invoke the `asciiville` command

 The `asciiville` command can simply take ascii art filenames as arguments and it will display them.
 The full filename isn't even necessary, it will